 \section{Abstract}

-We study spiral galaxies using a simple global disk model as a mean for approximate determination of mass profiles.
-Based on rotation curves and the amount of gas (Hi+He), we find global surface mass densities consistent with the measurements and compare them with B-band surface brightness profiles.
+Spiral galaxies are studied using a simple global disc model as a means for approximate determination of mass profiles.
+Based on rotation curves and the amount of gas (HI+He), we find global surface mass densities consistent with measurements and compare them with B-band surface brightness profiles.
 As a result we obtain mass-to-light ratio profiles.
-We give some arguments for why our approach is reliable and sometimes better than those assuming ad hoc the presence of massive non-baryonic dark matter halo.
-With this model, we study galaxies NGC 7793, NGC 1365, NGC 6946 and UGC 6446.
-Based on THINGS- rotation curve we study also galaxy NGC 4536 and compare the results with those we published elsewhere for the same galaxy.
+We give some arguments for why our approach is reliable and sometimes better than those assuming ad hoc the presence of a massive non-baryonic dark matter halo.
+Using this model, we study galaxies NGC 7793, 1365, 6946 and UGC 6446.
+Based on a rotation curve from The HI Nearby Galaxy Survey (THINGS) we also study galaxy NGC 4536 and compare the results with those we published elsewhere for the same galaxy.\\